 Pupils, staff and parents are expected to listen carefully and respectfully to each other.

 Where an issue arises, parents should, in the first instance, make an appointment to speak with their child's class teacher and seek to resolve any concerns.

-If a parent believes that their concern has not been resolved to their satisfaction or is of a more serious or sensitive nature, an appointment should be made to see the Head teacher, who will investigate and report back on the results of the investigation.
-Where an issue is not satisfactorily resolved, parents should then take up the matter with the Chair of the Governing Body.
+If a parent believes that their concern has not been resolved to their satisfaction or is of a more serious or sensitive nature, an appointment should be made to see the Head of School or member of the Senior Leadership Team, who will investigate and report back on the results of the investigation.

+Where an issue is not satisfactorily resolved, parents should then take up the matter with the Executive Head Teacher or The Chair of the Governing Body.